 Any prospective subdivision of existing tracts of land that proposes to use New Wells as a water supply shall ensure that new property lines are located after considering the spacing requirements of this Rule with respect to any previously installed or proposed well.

 New wells drilled solely to replace previously installed wells do not have to meet the spacing requirements between the original well and the new well but the replacement well must be located within 50 feet of the original well.
+The spacing requirements specified in this Rule 4.2(A) are not applicable to replacement wells, but replacement wells must adhere to the spacing and standards of Texas Department of Licensing and Regulation (in Texas Administrative Code §76.100).

 B. Spacing from Potential Sources of Contamination